Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Budget-Guided MCTS

-where $\mu(p)$ and $\sigma^2(p)$ denote the mean and variance of $Q(s)$ over $s \in \mathcal{S}_{\mathrm{std}}(p)$, respectively, and $\lambda \ge 0$ controls the exploration--exploitation trade-off.
-The variance term promotes widening when the current children disagree (high uncertainty), while the factor ${\rho}$ ensures that this incentive is strong early and fades as the budget runs down.
-As a result, \emph{late-stage widening from shallow nodes} is naturally suppressed, helping the search convert earlier exploration into completed solutions or refinement.
+If $\mathcal{S}_{\mathrm{std}}(p)=\emptyset$, the generative option is selected by default.
+The mean term favors widening from promising nodes, while the variance term promotes widening when existing children disagree.
+Multiplication by ${\rho}$ makes this incentive strong early in the search and gradually suppresses widening as the remaining budget decreases.
+This discourages late-stage branching from shallow nodes and helps convert earlier exploration into refinement and completed solutions.